 - knowledge or FAQ access

 This matters because the value of an AI receptionist rarely comes from conversation alone.
 It comes from whether the system can move the customer to the right next step.
+If you are still defining that broader process, how to set up an AI receptionist is the more foundational guide.

 Evaluate Escalation and Human Handoff